tomascupr/codex/docs/subagents.md

-# Sub‑Agents in Codex CLI
+# Sub-agents in Codex CLI

 This document explains the sub‑agent feature implemented in this fork: how agents are authored and discovered, how they are exposed to the model as tools, and how execution is performed and persisted.
 It also includes code pointers and examples to help you extend or debug the system.

 ## Overview

-- Sub‑agents are named, reusable “mini agents” with their own system prompt and an optional tool allowlist.
+- Sub-agents are named, reusable "mini agents" with their own system prompt and an optional tool allowlist.
 - They are defined as Markdown files with YAML frontmatter, discovered from user and project locations.
 - The main agent calls them through three function tools: `subagent_list`, `subagent_describe`, and `subagent_run`.
-- Runs execute in an isolated nested context with its own prompt and filtered tools; recursion is prevented by disabling sub‑agent tools inside sub‑agents.
+- Runs execute in an isolated nested context with its own prompt and filtered tools; recursion is prevented by disabling sub-agent tools inside sub-agents.
 - Start/end events are emitted and persisted for auditability and UI.

 Key modules:
-- `codex-rs/core/src/agents.rs` — loading/merging sub‑agents, nested runner, and execution result types.
+- `codex-rs/core/src/agents.rs` — loading/merging sub-agents, nested runner, and execution result types.
 - `codex-rs/core/src/openai_tools.rs` — tool definitions for `subagent_*` and shell mapping.
 - `codex-rs/core/src/codex.rs` — wiring sub‑agent tools into the main conversation loop and high‑level manager.
 - `codex-rs/protocol/src/protocol.rs` — SubAgentStart/End events and Origin tagging.

-## Authoring Agents
+## Authoring agents

 Create Markdown files with YAML frontmatter.
 The filename (without `.md`) is the canonical agent name; a different `name:` in the frontmatter is ignored with a warning.